-- (1) The address of each director and executive officer is in care of the Company, 1700 Lincoln Street, Suite 1400, Denver, Colorado 80203. - (2)Includes shares of Common Stock held by the Kenneth and Debra Tuchman Charitable Remainder Unitrust (the "Unitrust"), of which Mr. Tuchman is the trustee, and the Tuchman Limited Liability Limited Partnership, of which Mr. Tuchman is the managing general partner.
-Does not include 10,000 shares of Common Stock held by Mr. Tuchman's spouse and 5,000 shares of Common Stock held by a trust of which Mr. Tuchman's spouse is the sole trustee; Mr. Tuchman disclaims beneficial ownership of the shares held by his spouse and such trust.
+- (1) The address of each director and executive officer is in care of the Company, 1700 Lincoln Street, Suite 1400, Denver, Colorado 80203. - (2) Includes 360,000 shares of Common Stock held by the Kenneth and Debra Tuchman Charitable Remainder Unitrust (the "Unitrust"), of which Mr. Tuchman is the trustee, 206,895 shares of Common Stock held by the Tuchman Limited Liability Limited Partnership, of which Mr. Tuchman is the managing general partner and 1,100,000 shares owned by the Kenra Family, LLLP ("Kenra"), a Colorado limited liability limited partnership in which Mr. Tuchman and his spouse, directly or indirectly, own controlling partnership interests.
+Does not include 10,000 shares of Common Stock held by Mr. Tuchman's spouse to which Mr. Tuchman disclaims beneficial ownership.
 Mr. Tuchman is the founder, Chairman of the Board of Directors, President and Chief Executive Officer of TeleTech.
-See "Management." - (3)Represents 1,949,450 shares being sold by Mr. Tuchman and 300,000 shares being sold by the Unitrust. - (4)Consists of shares of Common Stock subject to options granted under the Option Plan that are exercisable as of October 5, 1996 or within 60 days thereafter (the "Measurement Period").
+See "Management." - (3) Represents 984,600 shares being sold by Mr. Tuchman, 1,100,000 shares being sold by Kenra and 360,000 shares being sold by the Unitrust. - (4) Consists of shares of Common Stock subject to options granted under the Option Plan that are exercisable as of October 5, 1996 or within 60 days thereafter (the "Measurement Period").
 Mr. Livingston is the Senior Vice President and Chief Operating Officer of the Company.
-See "Management." - (5)Includes 50,000 shares of Common Stock subject to options granted under the Option Plan that are exercisable within the Measurement Period and 1,000 shares of Common Stock held by Mr. Coburn's spouse.
+See "Management." - (5) Includes 50,000 shares of Common Stock subject to options granted under the Option Plan that are exercisable within the Measurement Period and 1,000 shares of Common Stock held by Mr. Coburn's spouse.
 Mr. Coburn is the Chief Financial Officer of the Company.
-See "Management." - (6)Includes shares of Common Stock received upon the dissolution in August 1996 of TeleTech Investors General Partnership, which owned more than 5% of the Common Stock outstanding prior to, and which participated in, the Initial Public Offering. - (7) Represents shares of Common Stock held jointly by Mr. Dammeyer and his spouse. - (8) Includes 75,000 shares of Common Stock subject to options granted under the Directors Option Plan that are exercisable within the Measurement Period. - (9) Includes 50,000 shares of Common Stock subject to options granted to Mr. Zell under the Directors Option Plan that are exercisable within the Measurement Period, 2,085,648 shares of Common Stock held by Alpha/ZFT General Partnership ("Alpha/ZFT") and 378,750 shares of Common Stock held by Zell General Partnership, Inc. Mr. Zell has sole power to vote and dispose of the shares of Common Stock held by Zell General Partnership, Inc. and is the principal beneficiary of the trusts that are indirect partners of Alpha/ZFT and, therefore, may be deemed to be the beneficial owner of the shares held by Alpha/ZFT.
-Mr. Zell disclaims beneficial ownership of the shares of Common Stock held by Alpha/ZFT.
+See "Management." - (6) Includes shares of Common Stock received upon the dissolution in August 1996 of TeleTech Investors General Partnership, which owned more than 5% of the Common Stock outstanding prior to, and which participated in, the Initial Public Offering. - (7) Represents shares of Common Stock held jointly by Mr. Dammeyer and his spouse. - (8) Includes 75,000 shares of Common Stock subject to options granted under the Directors Option Plan that are exercisable within the Measurement Period.